ianjones834/competitive-programming/README.md

 Environment used for competitive programming

 ./build compiles the program
-./run with build and compile the program
+./run builds and runs the program